mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 **Who complied intentionally**: As a famous judge, Deioces realized that his excessive accessibility meant he was not appreciated as much as he should have been.
 After his retirement and absence, the *people* begged *him* to be their ruler; and under his reclusive and inaccessible rule, his legend only grew.

-**Note**: Just think how our "relationship" with a dead person changes!
+**Note**: Just think of how our "relationship" with a dead person changes!
 Our minds amplify the good things, suppress the bad, we regret our disputes, and we practically form an aura around them...
 Now, for this kind of effect, no one has to actually die.
-If stay away deliberately, the return will only be that much warmer.
+If we stay away deliberately from time to time, the return will only be that much sweeter.

 <br>

 ## <a name="17"></a>**#17** -- Keep others in suspended terror: cultivate an air of unpredictability

 **Observance**: Boris Spassky just wanted to get his world title fight against Bobby Fischer over with at all costs, because everything pointed to him being favored.
-Fischer, however, realized that Spassky had figured him out, so he so messed up his strategy so much (through tantrums, delays, deliberate blunders, or even outright throws) that he ended up winning by "psychological knockout".
+Fischer, however, realized that Spassky had figured him out, so he messed up his own strategy so much (through tantrums, delays, deliberate blunders, or even outright throws) that he ended up winning by "psychological knockout".

 <br>